thelia-modules/Predict/README.md

 Before using this module you first need to configure your exapaq account number, and optionally your cellphone number and check if you have the Predict SMS option.
+Don't forget to assign the shipping zones to the Predict module and to configure your store's address, it's necessary in order to use this module.

 ### The loops